w3f/PSPs/PSPs/drafts/psp-22.md

     }
   ],
   "docs": [
-    " Transfers `value` tokens on the behalf of `from` to the account `to`", " with additional `data` in unspecified format.", "",
+    "Transfers `value` tokens on the behalf of `from` to the account `to`", "with additional `data` in unspecified format.",
-    " This can be used to allow a contract to transfer tokens on ones behalf and/or", " to charge fees in sub-currencies, for example.", "",
-    " On success a `Transfer` and `Approval` events are emitted.", "",
-    " # Errors",
     "",
-    " Reverts with error `InsufficientAllowance` if there are not enough tokens allowed", " for the caller to withdraw from `from`.",
+    "This can be used to allow a contract to transfer tokens on ones behalf and/or", "to charge fees in sub-currencies, for example.", "",
+    "On success a `Transfer` and `Approval` events are emitted.", "",
+    "# Errors",
     "",
-    " Reverts with error `InsufficientBalance` if there are not enough tokens on", " the the account Balance of `from`.",
+    "Reverts with error `InsufficientAllowance` if there are not enough tokens allowed", "for the caller to withdraw from `from`.",
     "",
+    "Reverts with error `InsufficientBalance` if there are not enough tokens on", "the the account Balance of `from`.",
+    "",
-    " Reverts with error `ZeroSenderAddress` if sender's address is zero.", "",
+    "Reverts with error `ZeroSenderAddress` if sender's address is zero.", "",
-    " Reverts with error `ZeroRecipientAddress` if recipient's address is zero."
+    "Reverts with error `ZeroRecipientAddress` if recipient's address is zero."
   ],
   "mutates": true,
   "name": [